josdem/hugo/content/techtalk/spring/spring_boot_sse_client.md

 }
 ```

-Finally let's create a controller to start the stream consumption
+Here we are defining a controller, so that we will be able to start the stream consumption

 ```java
 package com.jos.dem.springboot.sse.client.controller;